High pressure water/steam system releases hydrogen bonds, produces excess energy

 A patent application for this technology is pending.

-Needs to be scaled up and made commerce ready to replace many of our current polluting power plants ...
+It needs to be scaled up and made commerce ready to start replacing some of our current polluting energy sources in power plants ...

-Here is a video of a test with temperature measurements.
+Here is a video of an early test with temperature measurements.

 Richard Aho's comment to the video: